 Some examples of some good ones are:

-“To leave a positive impact on people’s lives so that they can realise their true potential.”
+“To leave a positive impact on people’s lives so that they can realize their true potential.”

 The other confusing thing about this process is the overlap between your personal why and your career why.
 For me, my why statement needs to be all encompassing of both of these worlds.
 If my work is not aligned to my personal why, then this would prompt me to reassess the work I am doing and make some changes.